georgelza/MongoCreator-GoProducer-avro/README.md

 The User can always start up multiple copies, specify/hard code the store, and configure one store to have small baskets, low quantity per basket and configure a second run to have larger baskets, more quantity per product, thus higher value baskets.

-## Note: Not included in the repo is a file called .pwd
+## Note: Not included in the repo is a 2 files called ./*.pwd

 This file would be located in the project root folder next to the runs_**.sh filesystem
 Example: